Ukrainian Armor: History

 Ukrainian Armor was built on 19 February 2014 during Ukraine's Revolution of Dignity.
 The founders realized that Euromaidan self-defence forces catastrophically lacked bulletproof vests.
 Ukraine Armor begun as a start-up founded by 25 friends, including engineers.
+Initially, the team worked out of a kitchen creating improvised equipment.
 During the confrontation in Eastern Ukraine, the demand for ammunition grew and construction workers, engineers and designers joined the company.
 The team began to investigate foreign expertise.
 Their customers included the Azov Battalion, security enterprises, and businessmen.